core-wg/senml-spec/draft-ietf-core-senml.md

 New entries can be added to the registration by either Expert Review or IESG Approval as defined in {{RFC5226}}.
 Experts should exercise their own good judgment but need to consider that shorter labels should have more strict review.
+New entries should not be made that counteract the advice at the end of {{considerations}}.

 All new SenML labels that have "base" semantics (see {{senml-base}}) MUST start with character 'b'.
 Regular labels MUST NOT start with that